Nicholas Pooran

-Nicholas Pooran (/ˌpuːrɑːn/; born 2 October 1995) is a Trinidadian cricketer who currently plays for the West Indies cricket team in limited overs cricket and a former captain of the limited-overs formats.
-He also plays for the Trinidad and Tobago in West Indian domestic matches.
-He made his international debut for the West Indies in September 2016.
-In May 2022, Pooran was named as the captain of the West Indies team for limited overs cricket.
-On 21 November 2022, Pooran stepped down as the limited-overs captain of the West Indies team.
+Nicholas Pooran (/ˌpuːrɑːn/; born 2 October 1995) is a Trinidadian cricketer who represented the West Indies cricket team in limited overs formats till 2024 and served as the team's captain.
+He also competes domestically for Trinidad and Tobago and plays for the Lucknow Super Giants in the Indian Premier League (IPL).
+Pooran made his international debut for the West Indies in September 2016.
+In May 2022, he was appointed captain of the West Indies limited-overs team.
+He stepped down from the captaincy in November 2022.
+In June 2025, he announced his retirement from international cricket.

 Domestic career

-From McBean, Couva, Pooran attended Naparima College in San Fernando, and played for the school's cricket team.
+From Couva, Pooran attended Naparima College in San Fernando, and played for the school's cricket team.
 A left-handed wicket-keeper/batsman, he represented Trinidad and Tobago at various underage and schoolboys tournaments, and made his national under-19 debut at the 2012 regional tournament, aged only 16.

 Pooran debuted for the West Indies under-19s in October 2013, in a bilateral series against the Bangladesh under-19s, and went on to play at the 2014 Under-19 World Cup.
 The team's vice-captain and primary wicket-keeper, he scored 303 runs from six matches, ranking fourth for total runs and leading the West Indies' averages.

 This included half-centuries against Canada and India, and an innings of 143 runs against Australia (from a team total of 208 all out), which was the highest score of the tournament and was subsequently described as "one of the most memorable innings under pressure in the tournament's history".
 Pooran's innings was the highest ever under-19 ODI score against Australia, and his 136-run ninth-wicket partnership with Barbadian Jerome Jones was a record for all under-19 matches.

 Before playing at international under-19 level, Pooran had played four matches for Trinidad and Tobago in the domestic one-day Regional Super50 competition, in February and March 2013.

 Prior to the inaugural 2013 CPL season, he was selected in the Red Steel squad, Trinidad's CPL franchise, at age 17 was the youngest player in the competition.
 On debut against the Guyana Amazon Warriors, he scored 54 from 24 balls, an innings which included six sixes and was noted for its "clean, calm stroke play" and "uninhibited aggression".
 Pooran's batting was less successful for the remainder of the tournament, and also at the 2013 Champions League, where he represented the Trinidad and Tobago national side rather than the Red Steel franchise.